Garden Decor (Lots of Creative Ideas for Your Garden)

 The perennials in this picture are Black-Eyed Susans and Zaegreb Coreopsis.
 The annuals include Gomphrena, Alyssum, Browallia (Blue Bells), Marigolds and Snapdragons.

-Recycled watering cans add tons of character to a garden.
+Recycled watering cans add tons of character to a garden!
 You can spruce up an old watering can or simply change the color with a can of spray paint.
-This watering can was a faded ugly green color and my husband drilled holes in the bottom and spray painted it.
-Now it’s a cute, little planter.
+This watering can was a faded ugly green color and it was repainted this vibrant red!
+Any item you use as a planter needs holes.
+Just drill some!

 This little pink watering can got the same treatment.